 A red finished bowl is presented to pupils to indicate that an activity is finished.
 Items from the activity are placed in the bowl, either by the pupil themselves or by a supporting adult, as appropriate.

 Objects used within an activity may also be used to help pupils make choices to express themselves or to answer questions.
-The adult as which do you want or “Where’s the….”and holds up two items for the pupil to look at or reach to point or take.
+The adult says which do you want or “Where’s the….”and holds up two items for the pupil to look at or reach to point or take.

 Objects of Reference